Powered by Coverage.com (NPN: 19966249)

 Both State Farm and AAA offer discounts for:

-• Senior defensive driving: AAA and State Farm both offer discounts in some states to drivers aged 55 and older who complete an approved defensive driving course.
+- Defensive driving: AAA and State Farm both offer discounts in some states to drivers who complete an approved defensive driving course.

-• Teen driver education: State Farm’s Steer Clear and AAA’s teenSMART allow young drivers to complete driver training programs in exchange for insurance discounts.
+- Teen driver education: State Farm’s Steer Clear and AAA’s teenSMART allow young drivers to complete driver training programs in exchange for insurance discounts.
+Note that AAA’s teenSMART availability may vary based on club region.

-• Vehicle safety: Both State Farm and AAA offer some discounts for vehicle safety equipment like airbags and antilock brakes, but State Farm specifies that passive restraint discounts may only be available for vehicles that are model year 1993 or older.
+- Vehicle safety: Both State Farm and AAA offer some discounts for vehicle safety equipment like airbags and antilock brakes.

 AAA discounts